 - Roger Lock

 ASE journals are a free benefit of membership and are written by some of the most exciting and experienced science educators in the UK and beyond.
 They also represent a forum through which members who are not necessarily experienced writers can air their views and share their ideas.
 ASE journals are designed to keep you up-to-date with what’s happening in science teaching, from new developments in classroom practice to how you can explore ‘hot topics’ with your students.

 Can't get enough of EiS?
-Readers of the ASE's in-house magazine can access additional material in between issues with the launch of the online-only EiSXtra in November 2012.
+Readers of the ASE's in-house magazine can access additional material in between issues with the online-only EiSXtra.

 - ASE International Journal - 3

 This issue of ASE International includes, as usual, a mix of articles published in other ASE journals and one original piece, plus news and information.
 One idea particularly featured is how science works alongside or with other subject areas.
 While UK primary teachers often approach science in a cross-curricular manner, this rarely happens in secondary schools and yet each subject area has some aspects to which science can contribute or that can help extend and complement science knowledge and skills.

 This May 2018 issue of EiS includes a tribute to the work of Professor Stephen Hawking, along with two articles rooted in the outcomes of the 2018 ASE Annual Conference at Liverpool - one an early career teacher's view of the conference, and the other a roundup of sustainable development sessions.
 Also there are two linked articles looking at the same chemistry engagement initiative - one from a practitioner standpoint and one from a research perspective.
 We feature a report on the results of a survey of members' views on access to science-specific CPD.
 And plenty more!